Event-based Continuous Color Video Decompression from Single Frames: Related Work

 \textbf{Video prediction} methods use previous frames to predict future frames.
 Due to the missing second frame, the dynamics of the scene need to be modeled and extrapolated into the future.
 Xue et al.~\cite{xue2016visual} adopted a probabilistic framework for future frame synthesis, allowing multiple possible future frames to be generated.
-Lotter et al.~\cite{lotter2016deep} use Deep Predictive Coding Networks (DPCNs) to learn the structure of video data without manual annotation.
-Liu et al.~\cite{liu2017video} introduce a dense volumetric flow representation that produces coherent videos.
+Lotter et al.~\cite{lotter2016deep} used Deep Predictive Coding Networks (DPCNs) to learn the structure of video data without manual annotation.
+Liu et al.~\cite{liu2017video} introduced a dense volumetric flow representation that produced coherent videos.
 Lee et al.~\cite{lee2018stochastic} proposed using latent variational variable models and a generative adversarial framework to achieve diversity and quality.
 More recently, DMVFN~\cite{hu2023cvpr} used a differentiable routing module to perceive the motion scales of a video.
-Due to the increasing quality of generative models, a new line of research arises for unguided video synthesis from a single image~\cite{hao2018controllable, holynski2021animating, li2023generative, endo2019animating}.
-This line of methods does not focus on accurate geometry, but rather on perceptual quality and diversity.
+Due to the increasing quality of generative models, a new line of research arises for unguided video synthesis from a single image~\cite{hao2018controllable,holynski2021animating,li2023generative,endo2019animating}.
+These methods do not focus on accurate geometry, but rather on perceptual quality and diversity.